FiatDock

 Available Tools

 Invoke a listed FiatDock service.
-PAID listings go THROUGH the 1% gateway (POST /s/:id) so the non-custodial split is enforced — this remote /mcp cannot sign payments, so it returns the gateway's TWO-payment 402 challenge as an error (use the fiatdock-mcp npm package with AGENT_PRIVATE_KEY to pay both legs automatically).
+PAID listings go THROUGH the gateway (POST /s/:id) so the non-custodial split is enforced — normally TWO payments (99% seller + 1% FiatDock), or ONE full-price payment to the seller during that seller's first-month 0% launch window; this remote /mcp cannot sign payments, so it returns the gateway's 402 challenge as an error (use the fiatdock-mcp npm package with AGENT_PRIVATE_KEY to pay whatever the 402 lists automatically).
 FREE / first-party listings are forwarded to their real MCP endpoint directly (no payment).
 Pass the service's expected request body as args.

 | Name | Required | Description | Default |